Ernest Borgnine: Early life and education

-Naval service
+Military service

 Borgnine joined the United States Navy in October 1935, after graduation from high school.
 He served aboard the destroyer/minesweeper USS Lamberton and was honorably discharged from the Navy in October 1941.
 In January 1942, he reenlisted in the Navy after the attack on Pearl Harbor.
 During World War II, he patrolled the Atlantic Coast on an antisubmarine warfare ship, the patrol yacht USS Sylph.
 In September 1945, he was once again honorably discharged from the Navy.
 He served a total of almost 10 years in the Navy and obtained the grade of gunner's mate first class.
-His military awards include the Navy Good Conduct Medal, American Defense Service Medal with Fleet Clasp, American Campaign Medal with 3/16" bronze star, and the World War II Victory Medal.
+His military awards include the Navy Good Conduct Medal, American Defense Service Medal with "A" Device, American Campaign Medal with 3/16" bronze star, and the World War II Victory Medal.

+Later honors

 In 1997, Borgnine received the United States Navy Memorial, Lone Sailor Award.
 On December 7, 2000, Borgnine was named the Veterans Foundation's Veteran of the Year.

 In October 2004, Borgnine received the honorary title of chief petty officer from Master Chief Petty Officer of the Navy Terry D. Scott.
 The ceremony for Borgnine's naval advancement was held at the U.S. Navy Memorial in Washington, DC.
 He received the special honor for his naval service and support of naval personnel and their families worldwide.

-In 2007, he received the California Commendation Medal.

 Acting career

-Early career
+1946–1952: Theatre and television roles

 Borgnine returned to his parents' house in Connecticut after his Navy discharge without a job to go back to and no direction.
 In a British Film Institute interview about his life and career, he said: